 Skip to main content

-Fecal incontinence, also known as bowel incontinence or bowel leakage, is the inability to control your bowel movements, leading feces (stool) to leak uncontrollably from your rectum.
-Fortunately, fecal incontinence is generally treatable.
+Fecal incontinence, also called bowel incontinence or bowel leakage, is the inability to control bowel movements, causing stool to leak from the rectum.
+Fortunately, it is usually treatable.

-There are different “types” of fecal incontinence.
-Some women experience occasional accidental bowel leaking (ABL) or diarrhea, while others are chronically impacted to a greater, life-changing degree.
+There are different types of fecal incontinence.
+Some individuals may experience occasional accidental bowel leakage (ABL) or diarrhea, while others face more persistent symptoms that can significantly impact their daily lives.

 Symptoms